- 3 Things I Love about Berlin

-Berlin is the third largest capital of Europe behind London and Paris, and when visiting, it can be difficult to decide where to stay when visiting this captial city.
+Berlin is the third largest capital of Europe behind London and Paris, and when visiting, it can be difficult to decide on which area to stay when visiting this captial city.
 When I first visited Berlin as a travel writer student with CTR Berlin, I had stayed in the cheap student accommodation of Lichtenburg on the eastern outskirts.

 However, most of us would like to remain closer to the center than that.
 I’ve fell in love with Berlin for 3 reason.
 So for my return to Berlin, I had searched the web thoroughly and it would be a waste not to share the information!
 Below, I’d list my top 5 districts that I think are best to stay in, as well as two alternative choices.